hxu-hms/blank-pub-microsite/docs/technical-reference.md

 ---
 layout: default
 nav_order: 4
-title: Technical reference
+title: Technical references
+has_children: true
 ---
-# Technical Reference
+# Technical References

 Technical reference are detailed information on the method that allows someone else to adapt it to their own research.